-Vertical curve length will be based on AASHTO Policy design criteria which includes design speed, crest vertical curve, and sag vertical curve.
+Vertical curve length will be based on guidance design criteria in AASHTO's A Policy on Geometric Design of Highways and Streets which includes design speed, crest vertical curve, and sag vertical curve.
 Stopping sight distance for crest and sag vertical curves will be based on sight distance and headlight sight distance, respectively.